abhishekks16/fsdsmendtoend/README.md

 git init
 git add abc.txt ## adds the abc.txt file
 git add . ## adds all the file in the directory
 git commit -m "this is my first commit"
+git pull

 ```